 And yet, despite the 167 billion searches performed on Google each month, a BrightLocal study showed that the typical Business Profile only averages 1,260 views during that same period (that’s 0.00000075%!).
 Even worse, only 59 actions are taken from those 1,260 views.
 That’s less than 5%.

-The problem is not the Google My Business platform; it’s that not nearly enough businesses take full advantage of its impressive features.
+The problem is not the Google Business platform; it’s that not nearly enough businesses take full advantage of its impressive features.
 And that’s why we’ve written this guide.
-Here, we’re going to share 13 optimization strategies:
+Here are 13 ways to optimize your Google Business Profile: